MacJediWizard/JAMF-Homebrew/README.md

 	Parameter 5 -eq Your log file name.
 (Recommended "<scriptName>.log") Parameter 6 -eq Your Company Name for the Log

+	You can also test the script from the command line by sending some empty variables.
+	(e.x. empty1 empty2 empty3 "/Library/Logs/<Company Name>" "<scriptName>.log" "<Company Name>"

 ### Paths for machine type

 	This script creates the folder Homebrew in one of the two paths below.